SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 10
 Seal Speed: 8

-Tags:Attack, AoE, Environmental, Ground-Based, Utility
+Tags: Attack, AoE, Environmental, Ground-Based

 Effects:
 Dodging this technique allows people to avoid its initial damage, but they are still inside the field of rock spikes.
 Anyone inside the affected area moving by any means other than the Move action, takes 1d4+NDB\*(Yards move inside the Area) Piercing Damage.